npgrosser/autowired/README.md

 And then we create a central class that ties everything together.
 In our case it's life cycle is tied to the application itself, so we call it `ApplicationContext`.
-In practice, there might be multiple such classes, each with a different life cycle or scope (e.g., request, session, etc.).
+In practice, there might be multiple such classes, each with a different life cycle or scope (e.g., `RequestContext`, `SessionContext`, etc.).

 ```python
 from functools import cached_property